dayton-outar/shillings/docs/ANALYSIS/README.md

 ## Conclusion

-So, in a nutshell that is what analysis on stocks are about: analysing the asset, analysing people's perception of the stock and paying attention to environment in which the asset operates.
+So, in a nutshell that is what analysis on stocks are about: analysing the asset, analysing people's perception of the stock and paying attention to the environment in which the asset operates.

 ## References